Dew Drop Diaries

-Dew Drop Diaries is an animated preschool television series produced by DreamWorks Animation Television and animated by TeamTO.
+Dew Drop Diaries is an American animated preschool television series produced by DreamWorks Animation Television and animated by TeamTO.
 The series follows the amazing adventures of the group of fairies who help with certain tasks.

-The series premiered on Netflix on July 24, 2023.
+The series was originally created in December 2015 and premiered on Netflix on July 24, 2023.
 Season 2 premiered on December 4, 2023.

 Premise

 The series follows a group of pint-sized fairies who have been assigned to help city-dwelling human families with tasks such as organizing toys and the lost teeth under pillows for the Tooth Fairy to come up to your places.